-- If you plan to host an in-person class of the maximum number of 40 students (all members of your department) enter the number 40 for the number of units and \$169 as the unit price. - If you plan to host an in-person class of the maximum number of students, but some members will come from other departments, enter the number 1 for the number of units and \$6,750 as the unit price. - If you plan to host an virtual class of the maximum number of 25 students (all members of your department) enter the number 25 for the number of units and \$145 as the unit price. - If you plan to host an virtual class of the maximum number of students, but

-- some members will come from other departments, enter the number 1 for the number of units and \$3,625 as the unit price. - NOTE: The AFG program looks more favorably on in-person, hands on training and a virtual training program may score lower than an in-person training program
+- If you plan to host an in-person class of the maximum number of 40 students (all members of your department) enter the number 40 for the number of units and \$169 as the unit price. - If you plan to host an in-person class of the maximum number of students, but some members will come from other departments, enter the number 1 for the number of units and \$6,750 as the unit price. - To host 2 consecutive in-person classes, the cost will be \$11,000 (80 students) - To host 3 consecutive in-person classes, the cost will be \$13.500 (120 students) - If you plan to host a virtual class of the maximum number of 30 students (all members of your department) enter the number 30 for the number of units and \$121 as the unit price. - If you plan to host a virtual class of the maximum number of students, but some members will come from other departments, enter the number 1 for the number of units and \$3,625 as the unit price. - NOTE: The AFG program looks more favorably on in-person, hands on training and a virtual training program may score lower than an in-person training program